 Options for surgical relief include placement of a spinal cord stimulator or surgical sympathectomy.

 How can Dr. Knight help you with CRPS?

 CRPS is one of the most debilitating pain conditions in the world, and Dr. Knight recognizes this fact and will work hard to make sure that you are relieved of your pain.
-Dr. Knight a long with his pain management colleagues will greesively treat this condition to the best of their ability until a reasonable progress is made, and the pain is controlled as much as medically possible and through aggressive therapy, function returned.
+Dr. Knight and his pain management colleagues will aggressively treat this condition to the best of their ability until a reasonable progress is made, and the pain is controlled as much as medically possible and through aggressive therapy, function returned.

 HandAndWristInstitute.com does not offer medical advice.
 The information presented here is offered for informational purposes only.
 Read Disclaimer